kscheltema/100-days-of-code/log.md

 **Link to work:** see screenshot in my tweet @KobusScheltema

 ### Day 5: July 1, 2022
+**Today's Progress:** Some CSS victories: Had a a background distorted before now seperate color properties no distortion, rendering images some not suitable with map function and TypeScript happy about it.
+**Thoughts:** Redesigning existing work feels like 2 steps back 1 step forward.
+**Link to work:** see screenshot in my tweet @KobusScheltema

+### Day 5: July 1, 2022
 **Today's Progress:**
 **Thoughts:**
 **Link to work:**